openhwgroup/core-v-sw/ecosystem.md

-# The CORE-V Softare Ecosystem
+# The CORE-V Software Ecosystem

 This page lists all the providers of software for CORE-V. It includes providers of both proprietary and open source software.